void-linux/void-packages/Manual.md

 - `waf` For packages that use the Python `waf` method with python2.

+- `slashpackage` For packages that use the /package heirarchy and package/compile to build.

 > If `build_style` is not set, the template must (at least) define a `do_install()` function and optionally more phases via `do_xxx()` functions.